madanyc/workfront-learn.en/help/guide/worker-fundamentals/log-hours-on-work-in-workfront-home.md

 ---
-title: Log hours on work in Workfront Home
+title: Log hours on work in Home
 description:  In this video, learn how to log time on work assignments  .
 topic:
 activity: use